Auelocks/Stock_Analysis/README.md

 ## Summary
 1. Code was refactored for the “All Stocks Analysis” macro to optimize the run time.
 The refactored script did improve computation time which is an advantage for larger datasets but the disadvantage of an optimized code is that it can sometimes be more difficult to read, understand and debug later.

 2. Once the refactored code for “All Stocks Analysis” was applied, it was clear that the optimized code was running at roughly one third (1/3) the elapsed time of the original code.
 Additionally, we were able to populate and format the table in one script.
-However, the refactored script utilizes multiple variables as arrays and three concurrent “For” loops to achieve this time savings which makes it more difficult for a human to comprehend when reading the script for the first time.
-The original code utilizes nested loops to populate the final table which takes longer but it is easier for a human to read and comprehend the script.
+However, the refactored script utilizes multiple variables as arrays and consecutive “For” loops to achieve this time savings which makes it more difficult for a human to comprehend when reading the script for the first time.
+The original code utilizes nested loops to populate the final table which increases computation time but is easier for a human to read and comprehend the script.